Stop the Wall Palestinian Grassroots Anti-Apartheid Wall Campaign (PGAAWC)

 |In their own words||“The main national grassroots body mobilizing and organizing the collective efforts against the Apartheid Wall.”|

-Does not publish financial information, reflecting a lack of transparency and accountability.
+- According to Stop the Wall’s website, “Stop the Wall accepts private and organizational donations,” but it does not publish financial information, reflecting a lack of transparency and accountability.

 - Claims that the “Campaign’s aim to tear down the Wall is aligned with the Palestinian desire for liberation” and desire “to reclaim our history and our ancestral land, and ensure a just future for the Palestinian people…We will not relinquish our right to our lands, and we will not stand by while a new Nakba descends upon our people.”